Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: Methodology

 \subsection{Shape-of-Thought}

 \paragraph{Problem formulation.} Given a goal prompt $x$ describing a target object, Shape-of-Thought (SoT) reframes text-conditioned shape generation from direct appearance synthesis into \emph{progressive assembly}.
-Rather than producing a final image directly, the model generates an interpretable multimodal trace that alternates between (i) a textual decision describing an incremental construction action and (ii) a rendered intermediate state that grounds this decision and enables step-wise visual checking.
+Rather than producing a final image directly, the model generates an interpretable multimodal trace that alternates between (i) a textual decision describing an incremental construction action and (ii) a rendered intermediate state that grounds this decision and enables stepwise visual checking.
+Figure~\ref{fig:sot} provides an overview of this interleaved reasoning-and-rendering framework.
 At each step $n \in \{1,\ldots,N\}$, where $N$ is the number of assembly steps, the model outputs a textual plan $z_n$ followed by a rendered observation $v_n$. \textbf{Formally, we treat shape assembly as a sequence of view-consistent 2D generation steps.}

 \paragraph{State and rendering.} Let $s_n$ denote the abstract assembly state after $n$ steps, with $s_0=\varnothing$.
 In our dataset construction, $s_n$ is realized by composing part-based CAD assets according to a deterministic schedule (fine-grained assembly scheduling; Sec.~\ref{sec:data}).
 Crucially, SoT does \emph{not} require predicting explicit 3D geometry during generation: the model never observes meshes, point clouds, or part poses.
 We use $s_n$ only for trace construction and evaluation, and never expose it to the model.
 The model only observes the state through a fixed 2D rendering function: